konvajs/site/source/docs/tweens/All_Easings.md

-#HTML5 Canvas More Easing Functions with Konva
+title: More Easing Functions Tutorial
+---

 This tutorial demonstrates all of the easing function sets provided by Konva, including `Linear`, `Ease`, `Back`, `Elastic`, `Bounce`, and `Strong`.